 Off-design studies deal with the behavior of a gas turbine with given geometry.
 This geometry is found by running a single cycle design point.
-The cycle design calculation is done in the background automatically if you - after starting the program - directly go for off-design simulations.
+The cycle design calculation is done in the background automatically if you - after loading a cycle or model file - directly go for off-design simulations.